kago1988/useful-shell/README.md

 cp /music/songs/song_1.mp3 /music/songs/song_2.mp3 .  # copies the two mp3s into the current directory
 mv /music/songs/song_1.mp3 .  # moves the mp3 into the current working directory
-mv /music/songs/* .  # moves the folder songs and all content to current working directory rmdir folder  # removes a directory if it is empty rm -r folder  # removes a folder and all its content passwd  # change current password
+mv /music/songs/* .  # moves the folder songs and all content to current working directory mv /music/songs/song_{1,2}.mp3 .  # moves the two mp3s into the current directory rmdir folder  # removes a directory if it is empty rm -r folder  # removes a folder and all its content passwd  # change current password